jlherren/andeo-lunch/README.md

 ## Cypress setup

 1. Navigate to the `app` directory
-2. If you haven't already, install Cypress on your local machine by running:

-       yarn run cypress install

-4. Create a `cypress.env.json` file where you add this content, replacing " TestUserName" and "TestUserPassword" with the values you entered when running `db:createUser`:
+2. Create a `cypress.env.json` file where you add this content, replacing "TestUserName" and "TestUserPassword" with the values you entered when running `db:createUser`:

         {